jrkerns/pylinac/docs/source/cbct.rst

 pylinac will average over 3 slices (+/-1 from CTP404) if the slice thickness is <3.5mm.
 This will generally improve the statistics of the measurement.
 This is the only part of the algorithm that may use more than one slice.

-If you'd like to override this, you can do so by setting the padding explicitly.
+If you'd like to override this, you can do so by setting the padding (aka straddle) explicitly.
+The straddle is the number of extra slices **on each side** of the HU module slice to use for slice thickness determination.
+The default is ``auto``; set to an integer to explicitly use a certain amount of straddle slices.
+Typical values are 0, 1, and 2.
+So, a value of 1 averages over 3 slices, 2 => 5 slices, 3 => 7 slices, etc.

 .. note::